Skip to main content

 Youth access laws

-• Underage persons are prohibited from possessing vapor products unless accompanied by a parent or in a private residence.9
+• Minors are prohibited from buying alternative nicotine products, vaporizers and e-cigarettes, and from possessing a vapor product unless accompanied by a parent or in a private residence.5,9

 Quitting statistics and benefits